craigtaub/snapandcompare/README.md

 - Thats why GraphicsMagick
 - GraphicsMagick is a fork of ImageMagick, emphasizing stability of both programming API and command-line options.
 The settings are a matter of trial and error

-### Why not phantomJS
+### Why not phantomJS?
 - no good image comp tool
 - its not a node module and we dont need overhead of headless browser, just snap on diff bps.
 - Thats why Node and webpage

-### Why node?
+### Why Node?
 - very easy to setup/install and use
 - easy to add new modules and keep decoupled

-### Why not nodes imagediff?
+### Why not Nodes imagediff?
 - need pkgconfig stuff (cairo)
 - canvas html based so needs a browser with the image.

 ### Why not other tools?
-- PhantomCSS - img compares lame (resemble)
+- PhantomCSS - image compares using ResembleJS which did colours well but very little else was caught on testing
-- CSS Critic - doesnt work command line
+- CSS Critic - does not work on command line
-- Wraith - must work off 2 domains, cant take master and then diff from same place...takes long time too (3-5 seconds per image).
+- Wraith - Must work off 2 domains, cant take master and then diff from same place...takes long time too (3-5 seconds per image).
 Built with ruby.

 ## Setup: